 Want to learn how to make a kumihimo bracelet?
 Grab some yarn in your favorite 7 different colors, a DY kuimihimo disc, and get crafting!

-If you are looking for an easy pattern to use for friendship bracelets, the kumihimo braid is a great project to start with.
-My kids always call these Jellyfish Bracelets because the strings hanging remind them of jellyfish!
+If you are looking for an easy pattern to use when making friendship bracelets, the kumihimo braid is a great project to start with.
+My kids always call these Jellyfish Bracelets because the strings hanging down remind them of jellyfish!
 Here is the easy way to start making braided kumihimo braclets.

 What Is A Kumihimo Bracelet?